COVID-19: Weekly UK Public Affairs Round-up

 - 16th January: Aviation Minister Robert Courts announced on social media on Saturday that the Airport and Ground Operations Support Scheme, first suggested in November, will be introduced this month.
 The scheme is yet to be fully outlined, however it is known that applicants will be able to apply for grants up to £8 million.
 The money will be used to cover fixed costs such as business rates.

 Summary of UK COVID-19 Business support schemes

-The following rolling list of UK government business support measures announced in response to the Covid-19 pandemic is updated weekly and is accurate as of Thursday 24th September.
+The following rolling list of UK government business support measures announced in response to the Covid-19 pandemic is updated weekly and is accurate as of Thursday 21st January 2021.

 Employment retention measures

 Job Support Scheme: The Job Support Scheme is designed to protect viable jobs in businesses that are facing lower demand over the winter months due to Covid-19 and keep their employees attached to the workforce.
 The company will continue to pay its employee for time worked, but the cost of hours not worked will be split between the employer, the Government (through wage support) and the employee (through a wage reduction).
 This will ensure that employees earn a minimum of 73% of their normal wages overall, capped at earnings of £3,125.
 The scheme will open on 1 November 2020 and run for 6 months, until April 2021.
 On 22 October, the Government reduced the number of hours employees are required to work to qualify from 33% to 20% of their normal hours, rather than the previous 33%.
 Employer contributions will also be reduced from 33% for hours not worked, to 5%.

 On 9 October, the Government altered the Scheme to give further support to business’ required to close in local lockdowns.
 The Government will pay two thirds of employees’ salaries, to a maximum of £2,083, although their employer has the discretion to pay more than this if they wish.